 Concerns: through consultation with faculty, staff, and students the team ensures appropriate information exchange, provides support for campus community members, and attempts to identify behaviors of concern to provide earlier intervention.

 Awareness: when additional information is needed, the team functions as an examining and informing body, charged with gathering relevant information to determine a communication plan and to assess whether further action is required.

 Referral: the team makes referrals to on- or off- campus resources.
 University policy, legal and regulatory requirements, the individual student’s needs, and the interests of the community guide the team’s actions.

 Education: the team serves as a resource to educate the campus community on effective intervention strategies when concerns arise.

 The existence of the team is a proactive approach to manage the complexities often involved with threats (to self or others), violence, and general behavioral or emotional challenges.
 Key objectives of the team are to identify, assess, manage and reduce potential threats and safety concerns to the university community and its members.
 Inherent to the work of this team are concerns about the privacy of all involved.
-The team members are extremely sensitive to these concerns and adhere to the highest standards of confidentiality.
+The team members are extremely sensitive to these concerns and adhere to the highest standards of privacy.

 The team provides assistance to students in distress through consultation with concerned faculty, staff, and students.
 In particular, the team works together regarding students whose behaviors are of concern because they may pose a threat to themselves or others.
 The primary focus is prevention with the goals of assisting students to succeed and educating concerned others about appropriate ways to help students.